Table of Contents

 Your doctor may do an ultrasound or blood tests after you are finished with the miscarriage.
 This will confirm that the miscarriage is complete and no tissue remains.

 Surgical treatment is usually done if there are complications with your miscarriage.
-Complications could include:

-- any condition that keeps pregnancy tissue inside your uterus.
+- Any condition that keeps pregnancy tissue inside your uterus.

 Common surgical treatments include: